calm17ess/calm17ess.github.io/_posts/2024-05-25-how-to-create-a-new-document-nautilus.md

 layout: post
 title: Nautilus에서 'New document' 탭 만들기
 author: calm17ess
-subtitle: How to create a new document in Gnome files
+subtitle: How to create a new document in Nautilus
 categories: linux
 banner:
   image: /assets/images/banners/posts_banners/linux.jpg